Kenneth Pablo Kimuli: Journalism

-After graduation, in 2003, Kimuli started to look for a job but failed to get one.
-He tried writing articles for newspapers but they were trashed.
-He then started his own Newspaper called Vanguard but it failed within six months.
+After graduation, in 2003, Kimuli looked for a job but failed to get one.
+He tried writing articles for newspapers which were not accepted.
+He then started his own Newspaper called Vanguard that went out of business within six months.

 In 2004, he joined the Daily Monitor newspaper, where he was a freelance journalist.
 He worked with the newspaper until 2008.

 He was a radio presenter with Power FM 104.1 in 2004.
 This is where he acquired the Pablo name.
-He ended working with the radio station in 2009.
+He stopped working with the radio station in 2009.

-Between 2006 and 2013 Kimuli was appointed Productions Director of a radio drama called Rock Point 256.
+Between 2006 and 2013 Kimuli was Productions Director of a radio drama called Rock Point 256.

 In 2009, he joined The Observer Newspaper as a humour columnist.